Table of Contents

 Don’t get us wrong, we aren’t referring to blindly applying Google Translate, it is also about considering trends and cultural differences.
 The same words can be inferred differently in different locations, or a particular feature might not be as important in another country.
 For instance, CoD is extremely popular in a place like India for e-commerce apps, while in the US alternate payment methods like Paypal, Apple Pay, are getting much more popular.
 So, by localizing your app listings you not only increase discoverability of the app, but you also have high chances of increasing conversions.

-PHASE 4: Focus on Conversion Optimisation
+PHASE 4: Focus on Conversion Optimization

 8. App Updates and Bugs